adamchel/stitch-js-sdk/stitch_sdks.rst

 *  ``linkWithCredential`` - profile request

-   -  Identical to ``loginWithCredential``‘s profile request (covered in `StitchAuth`_, except that if the profile request fails, the currently logged in user (the same as the linked user) should remain logged in even though an error is thrown or returned.
+   -  Identical to ``loginWithCredential``‘s profile request (covered in `StitchAuth`_), except that if the profile request fails, the currently logged in user should remain logged in even though an error is thrown or returned.

 ~~~~~~~~~~~~~~~~~
 StitchUserProfile
 ~~~~~~~~~~~~~~~~~

 An SDK must have a ``StitchUserProfile`` interface, which exposes basic profile information about a Stitch user.
-The following properties MUST be provided:
+The following properties MUST be provided.
+The fields in this interface should be populated using the ``data`` field of the profile response from the Stitch server.

 .. code:: typescript